-The Willow Tree Scholarship is open to graduating high school seniors attending school in Orange County, California.
+The Willow Tree Scholarship is open to first-year college students or graduating high school seniors attending school in Orange County, California.

-Each year, recipients are awarded a scholarship of $1,000 to be used toward their first year of college.
-Winners of the scholarship will be selected on their ability to express critical ideas that can generate a thoughtful connection with their reader.
+Each year, recipients are awarded a scholarship of $1,000 to be used toward college.
+Winners of the scholarship will be selected on their ability to express critical ideas that can generate a thoughtful connection with their readers.

-- Must have a minimum of 3.0 overall GPA.
+Must have a minimum of 2.5 overall GPA.

-- The recipient of the scholarship must attend a two or four year college within six months of receiving the award.
+The recipient of the scholarship must attend a two or four year college within six months of receiving the award.

-- The recipient is entitled to $1,000 to be used toward the first year of college expenses.
+The recipient is entitled to $1,000 to be used toward the first year of college expenses.

-- Candidates who submit a personal essay permit The Wall POV Project the right to solicit the essay to be a part of the “Point of View” educational book series.
+Permit The Wall POV Project the right to solicit the essay to be a part of the “Point of View” educational book series.